gersakbogdan/SDCN-T2-P4/README.md

 D term is used in order to improve system stability and to reduce the overshooting and oscilattions and that was obvious after setting this param because even when value was high the vehicle was able to stay on the track.
 Tuning for this parameter was necessary only for making the vehicle moves smoother.

-After all this steps the final parameters were: P - 0.095, I - 0, D - 1.35 and the final output:
+After all this steps the final parameters were: `Kp = 0.095, Ki = 0, Kd = 1.35` and the final output:

 ![image7]

+## Basic Build Instructions

+1. Clone this repo.
+2. Make a build directory: `mkdir build && cd build`
+3. Compile: `cmake .. && make`
+4. Run it: `./pid`.

+or

+1. Build and run: `./run.sh`